rolfslau/startup/notes.md

 I need to:
 [x] make the login reactive
-[x] make it store reviews put in (for all media types) [] have other user's "reviews" pop up
+[x] make it store reviews put in (for all media types) [x] have other user's "reviews" pop up

+build in index.js
+make an array  somewhere and save in that array

+fetch requests are only frontend edit react to ask the requests of the service

+## express:
+post = create something new (register) put = update something